jonnymind/SIRPAS/Books/Rulebook.md

 ```
 Body -> Metabolism
-Spirit -> Willpower -> Resistance/Fear.
+Spirit -> Willpower -> Fear Resistance.
 ```

 In this situation, **Metabolism** would be used to resist poison, while **Fear Resistance** would be used to avert damages and negative effects caused by any **fear** based attack.

-In general, the ability to use some attribute in a resistance check is indicated in the attribute description; so the fact that **Metabolism** could be used to resist poison damage (and maybe some other negative effects as sickness) would be indicated in its description.
+In general, the attribute description gives a generic indication on which type of damage it can avert; so the fact that **Metabolism** could be used to resist poison damage (and maybe some other negative effects) would be indicated in its description.

 At any rate, the Game Master can pick any attribute that would be relevant, and ultimately, the most basic attributes if a specific one can't be found.

 > The base module defines **resistance** skills covering all the damage sources it introduces.

 ## Incapacitation